limike627/ComfyUI-cpu/README.md

 ### 3. download and copy your models and vae into

-Recommended for SD1.5 LCM for 3-step generation and good images download the below workflow and models.
+Recommended for SD1.5 LCM for 3-step generation and good images download the below workflow and models you can replace the sgm-uniform with lcm scheduler for faster generations.

 [Download SD1.5 LCM models, lora, and workflow for ComfyUI-cpu](https://ko-fi.com/s/c66251b736)